imagemoz/awesome-ai-directories-2026/README.md

     A highly curated selection focusing on quality and utility, managed by leading AI influencers.

 5.  **[AI Scout](https://aiscout.net)**
-    One of the most advanced search engines for AI, allowing users to find tools via complex filters and use cases.
+    One of the most advanced search engines for AI, allowing users to find tools via complex filters.

 ---